Deadlock989/IndustrialRevolution/README.md

 You can report issues with the mod using the Issues page.

-* If you have any other mods installed, please list them.
+**If you have any other mods installed, please list them.**
-* If you don't say which version of the mod you are using, I will assume it is the most recent published version.
+**Please also confirm the version of Factorio and the version of the mod you are using.**

-## Good issues
+## Issues I want to know about

 * Script errors
 * Broken or missing features
 * Graphics issues

-## Less good issues
+## Issues I probably don't want to know about

 * Compatability issues with other unsupported mods
 * Opinions about balance